 I’ve worked a few times now with a director called Gage Oxley at Oxygen Films, and when he told me about Wretched Things and that he had a role for me, I couldn’t turn down the opportunity.
 When we got talking and discussing, it became clear that I wanted to be more involved with the project in an off-screen capacity, so Gage brought me on as a producer.
 It was great producing for the first time, I felt like I had the freedom to say what I liked and what I didn’t.
 I began to devise the scene where Kyle comes into the story, and Gage made my suggestions feel heard.
 Overall, it made it more like a collaborative project rather than me just coming in, doing my bit, and heading home!

-Another Oxygen Films production A Series of Light has a release this year, what can you tell us about it?
+Another Oxygen Films project A Series of Light is set to be released this year, is there anything you can tell us about it?

-What have you enjoyed about working with Oxygen Films?
+What do you enjoy most about working with Oxygen Films?

 Oxygen aren’t scared to dive into seriously juicy topics and, combined with their work ethic and their revolutionary vibe, it’s almost as if I’m working alongside people that I’ve grown up with all my life.
 They know me and I know them, and with an extreme level of attention to detail, the team at Oxygen are one of the most exciting companies I’ve had the pleasure of working with.

-We understand you are involved with HOMESTAY, can you say more about this?
+We understand you are involved with HOMESTAY, can you tell us about this?

 HOMESTAY was a script that my friend sent to me.
 I wasn’t working at the time and was looking for something to get my teeth into, even if it was just a short piece.
 My friend Brandon, who DP’d on the shoot, had me read for a character called Chris, and we went on to film in his house with a minimal crew that was a combination of his and my friends.
 We’re looking to do something again with those characters; however, I’m not involved with the writing this time.